 The Audi B8 A4 is the S4’s less angry counterpart.
 If you want all the style but aren’t concerned with having the most powerful engine available for the chassis, the B8 A4 is an excellent choice.
 It has all the refinement you could want from an executive sedan and plenty of ‘get up and go’ but isn’t ostentatious in its approach to performance or execution.
 With it’s famed Quattro AWD, optional manual transmission, relative affordability, and potential for superb power, the B8 A4 is an attractive vehicle for anyone hoping to drive a contemporary luxury-performance European sedan daily, but there are a few issues common to the car that should be known so you can take preventative action and enjoy your A4 for years to come.
-This is how we suggest you prepare your A4 for reliability and solve those pesky problems.
+This is how we suggest you prepare your A4 for reliability and solve those pesky problems with all the replacement A4 parts you’ll need to do it.

 First and foremost, the Audi B8 A4 is not a car you should shy away from just because it has a few known quirks.
 All cars experience recalls, technical service bulletins, and have slight imperfections.
 They’re complicated machines mass-produced with parts from many different suppliers.
 It’s no surprise when we find that one has some room for improvement.
 The B8 A4 is most commonly plagued by oil consumption, misfires, occasional speed wobble, bad High-Pressure Fuel Pumps, and faulty water pumps.
 Have no fear, though.
 We can tell you what you need to know to ensure your B8 A4 stays reliable.